The special Aronszajn tree property at $\aleph_2$ and $GCH$: Completing the proof of Theorem

 \subsection{Acknowledgements}

 The first author acknowledges support of EPSRC Grant EP/N032160/1.
 The second author's research has been supported by a grant from IPM (No. 97030417).
 Much of the work on this paper was done while the first author was visiting the Institute for Research in Fundamental Sciences (IPM), Tehran, in December 2017.
 He thanks the institute for their warm hospitality.
-We thank Assaf Rinot for a comprehensive list of historical remarks on $\GCH$ vs.\ $\SATP_{\al_2}$; we have only included the remarks pertaining to the early history of the problem, leading to the Laver--Shelah result from \cite{laver-shelah}.
-We thank Desmond Lau for his careful reading of an earlier version of the paper and for making some useful comments.
-We also thank Tadatoshi Miyamoto and Boban Veli\v{c}kovi\'{c} for their comments on the use of predicates in forcing constructions like the one in the paper.
+We thank Assaf Rinot for a comprehensive list of historical remarks on $\GCH$ vs.\ $\SATP_{\al_2}$; we have only included the remarks pertaining to the early history of the problem, leading to the Laver-Shelah result from \cite{laver-shelah}.
+We thank Desmond Lau and Rahman Mohammadpour for their careful reading of some parts of an earlier version of the paper and for their useful comments.
+We also thank Tadatoshi Miyamoto and Boban Veli\v{c}kovi\'{c} for their comments on the use of predicates in forcing constructions related to the one in the paper.